At one time Intuit owned both services, but in 2015 they decided to sell Quicken to the private equity firm H.I.G. Capital.

 - Firewall-protected servers.

-- Integrity checks to be certain messages have not been changed in any way between sender and recipient.
+- Integrity checks to be certain messages have not been changed in any way between the sender and recipient.

 - Users can protect their accounts with secure passwords.